Search the Site

 Albert Vincent

 On the right is 'uncle Alb' as he is called by my mum.
-He and Mags Vincent (nee Talbot) adopted my grandmother Hebe when her mother died in 1919.
-Mags was my nan's eldest half- sister.
-This picture is taken at their house in Croscombe and the other person is Ted Vincent his nephew.
-Ted was Canadian and flew bombers in the Second World War.
-He is here in his RAF uniform (or is it RCAF?).
-Ted survived numerous missions including many over Germany but was sadly killed in one of his first domestic flights when he returned to Canada after the war.
+He and his wife Mags Vincent (nee Talbot) adopted my grandmother Hebe when her mother died in 1919.
+Mags (as she was affectionately known or Cordelia Maggie to give her full name) was my nan's eldest half- sister through William Talbot's marriage to his first wife Mary Harper (my nan's was daughter of his second wife Emily Newport).
+This picture is taken at their house in Croscombe and the other person is Ted Talbot his wife's nephew brother.
+Ted was the son of Charles or Fred Talbot (we can't determine which) and was in the Canadian Air Force and flew bombers in the Second World War.
+Ted survived numerous missions including many over Germany but was sadly killed in a crash in Cambridge UK shortly after the war.

 Thrupe Lane, Croscombe, Somerset